-1. Promote awareness of benefits of breastfeeding with staff and patients’ families by:
+1. Promote awareness of benefits of healthy eating habits by:

-As have all hospitals, Blythedale has had an aggressive infection control program to address all causes of healthcare associated infections.
+Blythedale has an aggressive infection control program to address all causes of healthcare associated infections.
 This program has been extremely successful in controlling the incidence of such infections, critically important with Blythedale’s population of children with complex medical conditions.
-(In 2011 the rate was 0.5, in 2012, 0.4).
 However, it requires constant vigilance to maintain this low rate.
-Blythedale will continue to seek ways to improve its ability to reduce infections caused by multi-drug resistant organisms.
+Blythedale will continue to seek ways to improve our ability to reduce health care associated infections.